roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

 ---
 # Display Hidden System Files in Finder

 Run the following commands in Terminal to allow Finder to display system files.
-This can help with modifying the .zsh\_myenv file once it has been installed (later in these instructions)
+This can help with modifying hidden file such as .zshrc.

 ```
 defaults write com.apple.finder AppleShowAllFiles YES